 - Introduce your attached resume.

-If you want some hand-holding while writing your email cover letter, consider my Ready-Made Resumes program.
+If you want some hand-holding while writing your email cover letter, consider my Ready-Made Resume Builder.
 It has downloadable cover letter templates, as well as templates for thank you emails and resumes.